Chinmoy-sh/Getting_Started/README.md

-# Next.js & Cloudinary example app
+# Next.js & Cloudinary App.
+#Read tihs file to learn more...

 This example shows how to create an image gallery site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).